 All admissions enquiries must be directed to Portsmouth City Council School Admissions Department.
+Click here to be redirected to PCC Admissions.
 This applies for Reception Entry and all mid-term transfers.

 Within Catholic schools, the Governing Body is the admissions authority for the school and makes decisions on admissions issues.
 The Governing Body of St Swithun’s School delegates this responsibility to the Admissions Committee.
 The membership of the Admissions Committee consists of 3 governors appointed by the full Governing Body plus the Head Teacher.
 The Governing Body also appoints a Chair of the Committee and at least 3 members of the committee must be present when reviewing applications made to the school.
 The committee meets once per term and as places arise within the school in consultation with the Local Authority.

 Roles and Responsibilities

 The main role of the Admissions Committee is: